lou-cs/company/README.md

 ## <a name="mission"></a>Mission

-Our mission is to provide the best knowledge and resources for learning to create XR applications within the immersive technology industry.
+Our mission is to provide customers the best knowledge and resources for learning to create XR applications within the immersive technology industry.

+Who are our customers?
+They might be a creative, engineer, educator, product manager, designer, researcher, systems analyst or some other role.
+What binds them together is that they are building the next generation of XR applications that will change the way people work, learn, live and play.

+## <a name="vision"></a>Vision

+To be recognized globally as the foremost educational authority in XR; committed to providing the highest quality training, instruction and a comprehensive learning experience that prepares graduates for successful careers within immersive technology.

+Our current long term goal is to reach over 1000 learners annually with instructor-led courses by December 31, 2022.

 ## <a name="values"></a>Values